26 September 2014

 - Kumara needs preparation as well but it’s a different method.
 In a container mix together equal parts of sand and potting mix.
 Pour two thirds of this mixture into a container which has holes in the bottom.
 Lay the kumara on top and cover with the remaining third of the sand/potting mix combination.
 Make sure they’re fully covered.
 Water the kumara bed down with the bath mixture made for the potatoes.
 Leave in a warm, light, sheltered spot.

-- The kumara will sprout after a week.
+- The kumara will sprout after 2-3 weeks.
 Whereas you plant the seed potato with its chits, in the case of kumara, you pull the sprouts off the kumara when they’re about 10 centimetres high and plant these directly into the garden.
 Kumara is more subtropical than potato, so wait until early November before planting out.

 - Rob’s favourite kumara is Taputini, one of four remaining pre-European varieties in New Zealand.